Is Brave Writer the right fit for your family?

 Brave Writer Lifestyle and curriculum that we love and use:

-- Quiver of Arrows and Arrow Guides for our literature.
-I’ve purchased the year bundle, and purchased individual ones.
+- The literature guides- we’ve used the Dart, the Arrow and the Boomerang.
+Some years I’ve purchased the yeary bundle, many times I’ve found it better to just purchase individual ones.
 These literature guides offer copywork, French dictation and dictation (Charlotte Mason inspired) and teach literary elements through great books.
 I try to aim for 4 a year.

 - Poetry Tea Time– drinking tea and eating treats while listening to poetry has become one of our kids favorite homeschooling activities.
 I often choose nature inspired poetry books, then follow up with some poetry copywork.
 Check out the poetry tea time website for more great resources.

 - Writers Jungle– is a guide to encourage home educators in the writing process from K- grade 12.
 This was her first product that she launched and it has stood the test of time!
-I had mine printed as I reach for it frequently.
+I had mine printed as I reach for it frequently.*update* this product was re-branded into Growing Brave Writers many years ago but I haven’t purchased it to compare.

 - Free Write Fridays– another favorite for our kids, writing for the sake of creativity and enjoying the writing process.
 This is a day that you don’t care if words are incorrectly spelled or if the sentences aren’t structured properly.
 Free Write days (doesn’t have to be on a Friday!) are to ignite that flame and desire of writing.
 I love the philosophy that if kids don’t enjoy writing, they are less likely to care about it in the future.
 Often times the ‘writers voice’ disappears when kids feel overwhelmed with learning grammar, sentence structure, spelling etc.